Background

 Astronomical twilight

-Astronomical twilight begins in the morning, and ends in the evening, when the geometric center of the Sun is 18 degrees below the horizon.
-Outside these limits, the Sun does not contribute to sky illumination.
-See also nautical twilight and civil twilight.
+Astronomical twilight begins in the morning, and ends in the evening, when the geometric center of the Sun is 18 degrees below the

 Azimuth

-The angle measured clockwise (eastward) from true north to the point on the horizon directly below (or above) the object.
+horizon directly below (or above) the object.
 Historically, navigators have chosen north as the point of zero azimuth, while astronomers more frequently choose south.
 Here, we use north as our reference point.
-See also altitude.
+See also

 Celestial equator

-The projection of the Earth's equator onto the celestial sphere.
-This is the reference line declination (latitude) of the celestial coordinate system.
-The vernal equinox is taken as the reference point on the celestial equator.
 Right ascension is measured from this point eastward along the equator, counterclockwise as viewed from the northern celestial pole.

 Celestial sphere

 An imaginary sphere with essentially infinite radius, concentric with the Earth and fixed with respect to the distant stars, upon which any celestial object can be projected.
 The coordinate system normally superimposed on the celestial sphere consists of a projection of the Earth's equator and poles.
-Meridians of equal right ascension (longitude) connect the poles, and a point's declination (latitude) specifies the angle along a meridian from the celestial equator.
-The reference point of zero longitude on the celestial equator is the vernal equinox.

 Civil twilight

-Civil twilight begins in the morning, and ends in the evening, when the geometric center of the Sun is 6 degrees below the horizon.
-Within these limits, and with good weather conditions, terrestrial objects can be clearly distinguished, the horizon is clearly defined and the brightest stars are visible.
+horizon is clearly defined and the brightest stars are visible.
 Outside these limits, artificial illumination is normally required to carry on outdoor activities.
-See also astronomical twilight and nautical twilight.
+See also

 Daylight Savings Time